Reviews Communities Blog FAQ Services About Contact

 You should target 30 to 45 days to lease for a well-priced SFR given local days-to-pending trends near the mid 30s.
 If your unit is not getting applications by day 14, you should adjust pricing, photos, or unit condition immediately.

-Does this advice apply to San Marcos and Rancho Bernardo too?
+Does this property management advice apply to San Marcos and Rancho Bernardo too?

 Yes.
 You should follow the same KPI-driven approach.
 In Rancho Bernardo, expect stronger tenant incomes and higher renewal odds.
 In San Marcos, you can see slightly better cap rates with student and healthcare demand, so you should focus on pre-screening and turn speed near semester shifts.

-Flat fee or percentage of rent, which usually maximizes NOI?
+Flat fee or percentage of rent — which usually maximizes NOI for Escondido rental investors?

 It depends on vacancy and maintenance controls.
 You can win with flat fees if leasing speed and renewals match percentage firms.
 If a percentage model fills faster and renews better, your NOI may be higher despite a bigger headline fee.
 You should model both with vacancy assumptions.

-What KPIs should you write into your management agreement?
+What KPIs should you write into your property management agreement?

 You should include days to lease thresholds, renewal targets, delinquency caps, vendor transparency, inspection frequency with photo logs, and response time standards.
 You should also negotiate a 30 to 45 day for-cause termination clause and service credits if SLAs are missed.